What Is a Unique Selling Proposition (USP) and How To Create It

 Source

 Doughnut shops are literally everywhere.
 Plus, you can grab doughnuts from grocery stores.
-But Voodoo Doughnut asks their customers a few specific questions:
+But Voodoo Doughnut asks its customers a few specific questions:

 1. Will other doughnut shops have wacky flavors like mango-ginger and Captain Crunch?